oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 ### Shutdown options

-The Domain YAML file includes the field `serverPod` that is available under `spec`, `adminServer` and each entry of `clusters` and `managedServers`.
+The Domain YAML file includes the field `serverPod` that is available under `spec`, `adminServer`, and each entry of `clusters` and `managedServers`.
 The `serverPod` field controls many details of how Pods are generated for WebLogic Server instances.

-The `shutdown` field of `serverPod` controls how servers will be shutdown and has three fields:
+The `shutdown` field of `serverPod` controls how servers will be shut down and has three fields:
 `shutdownType`, `timeoutSeconds`, and `ignoreSessions`.
 The `shutdownType` field can be set to either `Graceful`, the default, or `Forced` specifying the type of shutdown.
 The `timeoutSeconds` property configures how long the server is given to complete shutdown before the server is killed.
 The `ignoreSessions` property, which is only applicable for graceful shutdown, when `false`,